 Milkweeds can be beneficial to nearby plants by repelling some pests, but are highly toxic if any part of the plant is ingested by animals or humans.
 Milkweed can cause mild dermatitis in some who come in direct contact with it.
 To be safe, consider wearing gloves whenever working with Milkweeds.

 "Save the Monarch" FREE Seed Campaign

 The Live Monarch Foundation (a National Heritage not-for-profit foundation) has launched a "Save the Monarch" seed campaign.
-The foundation will send you 15+ Milkweed seeds, and growing instructions, for FREE.
+The foundation will send you 15+ Butterfly Garden and Milkweed seeds, and growing instructions, for FREE.
 Or, if you prefer to contribute a $3.00 “Save the Monarch” donation, they will send 50 seeds per one dollar as a thank you.
 (These same seed packs sell all over the Internet for $2–$4 per 10 seeds.)
 Don’t need 150 seeds?
 Share them with your family, friends and neighbors.
 Seed requests and contributions can be mailed to the foundation, or securely submitted online through their web site.